Supreme Moore Omokunde

-Supreme Moore Omokunde (born August 22, 1979) is an American politician and community organizer.
+Supreme Moore Omokunde (born August 22, 1979) is an American community organizer and Democratic politician from Milwaukee, Wisconsin.
 He has also been known by the names Sowande Ajumoke Omokunde and Supreme Solar Allah.
-A Democrat, he is a member of the Wisconsin State Assembly, representing Assembly District 17.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 17th Assembly district since 2021.
 He was also a member of the Milwaukee County Board of Supervisors from 2015 through 2020.

-He is the son of Congresswoman Gwen Moore.
+He is the son of U.S. Representative Gwen Moore.

 Biography

 Supreme Moore Omokunde was born and raised in Milwaukee, Wisconsin.
 He has worked as an organizer for several Milwaukee organizations, most recently working as community organizer for the Sherman Park Community Association.

 He was elected to the Milwaukee County Board of Supervisors in a 2015 special election to replace David Bowen, who had been elected to the Wisconsin State Assembly.
 Moore Omokunde was re-elected in 2016 and 2018.
 During his time on the County Board, he was chair of the Health and Human Needs Committee and a member of the Finance and Audit Committee.

 Moore Omokunde made his first attempt at election to the Wisconsin State Assembly in 2018.
 In May, Moore Omokunde informed incumbent Leon Young that he planned to make a primary challenge in the fall for his 16th assembly district seat.
 Young, who was in his 13th term in the Assembly, announced instead that he would not run for re-election.
 The announcement of an open seat resulted in a five-person primary field.
 Moore Omokunde earned the endorsement of the Wisconsin Working Families Party, but ultimately finished 245 votes short in the Democratic primary, losing to Kalan Haywood, who went on to become the youngest state legislator in Wisconsin history.

 In 2020, following the resignation of Assemblyman David Crowley, who had been elected Milwaukee County Executive, Moore Omokunde announced his candidacy for the Assembly in Crowley's vacated 17th district seat.
 He won the Democratic primary with 48% of the vote, and soundly defeated Republican Abie Eisenbach in the general election.
 Following his election, Moore Omokunde announced he would resign his seat on the County Board effective December 18, 2020.